bhauman/figwheel-main/docs/tutorial.md

 nil
 ```

-That `nil` response is exactly what we want, the REPL will let you now
+That `nil` response is exactly what we want.
+If if there was a problem
-if it couldn't find the file or if there was a problem compiling it.
+finding or compiling the file the REPL will let you know.

 Now we can call our `what-kind?` function defined in `hello.cruel-world`: